 LA MORTE - DEATH

 This card belongs to the so called Visconti di Modrone deck, also known as the Cary Yale Visconti.
 The deck has probably been created in 1441 for the occassion of the wedding between the condotierri Francesco Sforza and the daughther of the Milanese Duke, Bianca Maria Visconti.
-It is the oldest Trionfi deck we know and probably it had only 16 trump cards, of which 4 Virtues we don't find on standard Tarot decks.
+It is the oldest Trionfi deck we know and probably it had only 16 trump cards, of which 3 Virtues that we don't find on standard Tarot decks.
 Three Trionfi cards representing the allegory of Death survived, two created for the Ducal family of Milan and one for the Ducal family of Ferrara.
 They are shown here below.

 Two of the Skeletons are seated on a horse, this is a direct reference to the 4th Horseman of the book Revelation 6:7-8 in the Bible: